AFWebb497/Loneliest_place_in_the_world/README.md

 https://ghsl.jrc.ec.europa.eu/download.php?ds=pop

 The data generated is provided in the form of a series of text files, which are processed by the visualisation.ipynb jupyter notebook file.

+Further details of the project can be found at https://lonelyearth1.wordpress.com/ , a blog post I made detailing the entire process.